Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. The Gathering Tempest:
-- The chapter opens with Asha Greyjoy preparing her Ironborn forces for a decisive naval battle against her uncle, Euron Greyjoy, and his Iron Fleet.
+- The story continues with Asha Greyjoy preparing her Ironborn forces for a decisive naval battle against her uncle, Euron Greyjoy, and his Iron Fleet.
 - Asha strategizes with her trusted captains, devising plans to counter Euron's dark sorceries and exploit weaknesses in his fleet.
 - She acknowledges the daunting challenge ahead but remains determined to defend her claim and the honor of the Ironborn.
 2. Clash of the Titans: